aninditac/Cineplex_QA_Engineer/README.md

 # Cineplex_QA_Engineer

 Welcome to the Cineplex QA Engineer Interview.
-Here is an example coding exercise where we want to automate a test case to validate the presence of our Create One account page.

-Question:
-	Go to https://www.cineplex.com then click on the link 'ACCOUNT' at top right.
-Use xpath to locate the link "Create one." below the button 'LOGIN'?

-Conditions:
-	1. you can't use class to locate.
-	2. You can't use text 'Create one.'.
+You are welcome to use any of the 3 languages such as C# , Python, Java.
+We will be walking through the use cases in the coding exercise to provide a better